 Once “wedged”, the PAC waveform has a specific configuration, each portion relates to an action in the left atrial chamber.
 The “a-wave” correlates to atrial contraction, one will notice a rise in pressure on the waveform.
 Next is the “x-wave” which signifies atrial diastole and relaxation of the chamber in preparation for filling, one will notice a drop in pressure on the waveform.
 The next rise in pressure corresponds to passive left atrial filling and this is the “v-wave”.
 The “y-wave” denotes atrial emptying (Figs. 1-2 and 1-3).

 CO is often measured with a PAC using thermodilution.
-A small volume of liquid with a lower ...
+A small volume of liquid with a lower temperature than the blood ...